hpc-uk/build-instructions/CP2K/ARCHER2-CP2K-7.1/README.md

 ## Set GNU programming environment

-First of all, we need to switch to the GNU compiler suite:
+First of all, we need to switch to the GNU compiler suite and swap to gcc/9.3.0

 ```
 $ module restore PrgEnv-gnu
+$ module swap gcc/10.1.0 gcc/9.3.0
 ```
-which is relevant to all of waht follows.
+which is relevant to all of what follows.
 In an attempt to make clear which modules are relevant for which parts of the build, the relevant module commands are repeated in each section.
 They don't need to be repeated in practice.

-Note that at the time of writing the Gnu programming environment supplies gcc/9.3.0 as the default.
+Note that we use gcc 9.3.0 as currently the libint build fails with gcc 10.1.0

 ### Set `CP2K_ROOT`